Eisenhower Matrix for Mind Decluttering

 DELEGATE

-• Organizing old files or emails that aren't critical
+• Organize files or emails that aren't critical

-• Reading news or articles that don't directly impact you
+• Read news that doesn't directly impact you

 SKIP IF NEEDED